 Q. My college will start early so our first term is completed by Thanksgiving.
 Will my check arrive before classes are scheduled to begin?

-A. Normally, scholarship grants are mailed in late July, but this year, checks will be mailed not later than June 26, 2020.
+A. Normally, scholarship grants are mailed in late July.
 Please remember that the check will be made payable to the college or university but mailed to the recipient.
 It is the recipient's responsibility to ensure the check is sent to college or university and credited to the correct account.

 Q: I just received notification that I will receive a $2,000 scholarship grant for school year 2020-21, but I now plan to take a year off and not start college until school year 2021-22.
 Do I send the grant check to the college now?
 Can the grant be held for year and applied to next year?"